corvallo/amentiz-code-challenge/README.md

-# ♘ Chess Grandmasters Wiki — Code Challenge
+# ♘ Chess Grandmasters Wiki — Amenitiz Code Challenge

-This project implements a Chess Grandmasters Wiki using the Chess.com public API.
-It is built with a server-first philosophy using modern React and Next.js features.

-The solution demonstrates:

-- clean architectural thinking
-- advanced handling of external APIs with rate limits
-- SSR pagination with smooth skeleton transitions
-- performance-driven data strategy (caching + batching)
-- modular and scalable code design
+## Solution by Francesco Stallo

+Although the brief didn’t demand production-ready code, I intentionally built the project so it could evolve into a production deployment: everything is driven by explicit env vars, typed configuration, and a clear separation of concerns, making it easy to containerize or ship later.

+For the proposed code challenge I approached the problem from a server-first perspective: I started by modelling the data and the core use cases (listing, profile, live clock).
+Then I designed the fetch/cache pipeline to stay within Chess.com’s rate limits (batching, concurrency control, retries).
+Finally, I focused on the interface—building modular server components, wiring Suspense skeletons, and keeping navigation predictable.
+Each section below details these choices and how they work together.

 ---

-## 🚀 Tech Stack
+##  Tech Stack

 - Next.js 16 (App Router, Server Components)
 - React 19